The Real Reason So Many Agencies Fail

 - Does the agency deeply understand your business model, or is it selling you a one-size-fits-all solution?

+And the most important red flag: poor performance without a clear explanation.
 If an agency has been managing your account for months and neither revenue nor profit is growing, they must at least be able to explain why.
 If they can't, it's either a competence issue or a transparency issue.
 Both are dealbreakers.

-6. What Makes the Difference in Practice
+What Makes the Difference in Practice

 What separates successful agencies from mediocre ones comes down to three factors:

-- Data-driven decisions instead of gut feeling.
+- Data-driven decisions instead of gut feeling

-- Strategic prioritization of the right KPIs.
+- Strategic prioritization of the right KPIs

-- Experience across a wide range of brands, products, and markets.
+- Experience across a wide range of brands, products, and markets

 The combination of deep expertise, clear processes, and strategic testing is the only path to sustainable Amazon performance.